41A, Avenue John F. Kennedy

 - Risk Management Process (RMP) and its related procedures

-- Risk management reporting
+- Risk profiling and reporting

-- Integrating liquidity / market stress testing
+- Integrating liquidity and market stress testing

 Mohamed Ed-Diaz (Senior Advisor, Arendt Regulatory & Consulting),

-David Raths (Advisor, Arendt Regulatory & Consulting).
+David Raths (Advisor, Arendt Regulatory & Consulting),

 For any information, please contact us by e-mail email@example.com